 We found out that existing on-premises servers could be virtualized into a single host with several virtual machines.
 As a result, that would lead to 25% reduction of licensing cores.

 Another option is to migrate physical workloads to Azure cloud.
 We matched on-premises workloads to Azure virtual machines basing on collected data and benchmarks.
 In particular, we considered two Azure adoption strategies: moving on-premises servers to consolidated virtual machines or without utilizing consolidation.
 Consolidated Azure could give an impressive 33% licensing cores reduction, while non-consolidated would not show any licensing optimization compared to the original system.

 Ultimately, migration to the consolidated Azure environment would lead not only to substantial licensing costs reduction, but also to saving 28% of hardware and operational costs.

 We ended up optimization roadmap with comparing the overall cost of three considered modernization scenarios.
 At first sight migration to consolidated Azure environments looks the most promising strategy due to the highest licensing cores reduction.
-However, it turned out that on-premise virtualization is the most profitable strategy that would allow reducing 40% of overall operational costs compared to the current state.
+However, it turned out that on-premises virtualization is the most profitable strategy that would allow reducing 40% of overall operational costs compared to the current state.

-However, it is worth considering a hybrid approach, with part of the workloads virtualized on-premise and another part consolidated on Azure.
+However, it is worth considering a hybrid approach, with part of the workloads virtualized on-premises and another part consolidated on Azure.
 That way we can combine the benefits of cloud solution with reasonable expenses.

 Building Microsoft Access modernization roadmap